Mu-L/XunziALLM/README_en.md

  Xunzi-Baichuan-7B is called in the same way as Baichuan2-7B model.

+ Xunzi-Qwen1.5-4B is called in the same way as Xunzi-Qwen1.5-14B.

+ Xunzi-Baichuan-7B and Xunzi-Qwen1.5-7B_chat are called in the same way as Qwen model.

 ## Highlights of Xunzi Series models:

 * Intelligent indexing of ancient books, the Xunzi model has powerful ancient book document indexing capabilities and can perform high-quality subject indexing of the content in ancient books, helping researchers quickly understand the topic of the article.